Terms And Conditions

 1.2 Why you should read them.
 Please read these terms carefully before you submit your order to us.
 These terms tell you who we are, how we will provide products to you, how you and we may change or end the contract, what to do if there is a problem and other important information.
 If you think that there is a mistake in these terms, please contact us to discuss.

 1.3 Agreement.
 Upon submitting your order to us, you shall be required to click on the button marked “I agree” so as to indicate that you accept these terms.
-A refusal to do so will prevent you from receiving any services.
+A refusal to do so will prevent you from receiving any of our services.

 2. INFORMATION ABOUT US AND HOW TO CONTACT US

 2.2 Who we are not.
-Please be aware that we are not the UK Government, or anybody or department of it including the Department for Work and Pensions (DWP), HMRC, the Disclosure & Barring service or the Job Centre Plus, nor do we have any affiliation with the aforementioned.
+Please be aware that we are not the UK Government, or anybody or a department of it including the Department for Work and Pensions (DWP), HMRC, the Disclosure & Barring service or the Job Centre Plus, nor do we have any affiliation with the aforementioned.
 For the UK Government and its application services, please access https://www.gov.uk/.